40 LinkedIn Hacks to Use in 2024 (You Haven’t Heard All of These)

 Megan Thudium is a LinkedIn consultant for sustainable brands.
 Video is a major part of her LinkedIn strategy.

 “Video is still relevant.
-Video posts receive one of the highest engagement rates on LinkedIn, next to carousel post,” she says.
+Video posts receive one of the highest engagement rates on LinkedIn, next to carousel posts,” she says.
 “Video remains a top content type to drive brand awareness and conversions.”

 If you want people to find your posts, try video.
 Every engagement helps push your content out to the network of those who react, repost, or comment.

-Both Indiana Julian and Sam Browne posted 1-2 times per week and reported great success on the platform.
+Both Indiana Julian and Sam Browne, aforementioned, posted 1-2 times per week and reported great success on the platform.

-Like anything, a good process makes life easy!
-If you’re going to commit to LinkedIn, help yourself out by creating a process.
+If you’re committing to LinkedIn, help yourself and create a process.
 I share my tried-and-tested process in the post below.

 You can pin posts to the featured section of your profile.
 All you need to do is follow these steps: